tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 	- Greenhouse sections - Associative

 *b) What type of entity is the greenhouse section?
 Explain your answer.*
-Greenhouse Sections are associative, as they have their own unique ID but depend on the greenhouse
+Greenhouse Sections are associative, as they have their own unique ID but depend on the greenhouse they are in for their identification.

 **Question 2**

-a) Fill in the attributes for the Farmer and Greenhouse Section entities.
-Identifiers should be labelled appropriately.
+*a) Fill in the attributes for the Farmer and Greenhouse Section entities.
+Identifiers should be labelled appropriately.*

-b) Are there any multi-valued attributes?
-How are these denoted?
+*b) Are there any multi-valued attributes?
+How are these denoted?*

 **Question 3**

 ** **Cardinalities** and **constraints** should be labelled for all diagrams **

-a) Derive the relationship between farmer and greenhouse.
+*a) Derive the relationship between farmer and greenhouse.*

-b) Derive the relationship between greenhouse and greenhouse section.
-Is this a strong or weak relationship?
+*b) Derive the relationship between greenhouse and greenhouse section.
+Is this a strong or weak relationship?*

-c) Derive the relationship between greenhouse section and fruit.
+*c) Derive the relationship between greenhouse section and fruit.*

-d) Fill in the remaining relationships that you have identified in the business rules.
+*d) Fill in the remaining relationships that you have identified in the business rules.*